aliasmac/robotic-hoover/README.md

 A simple game to clean a room full of dirt with a handy robotic hoover!

 ## Functionality
-- The game takes commands from input.txt and feeds it to script.js where the data is parsed to create a 2D game board
+* The game takes commands from input.txt and feeds it to script.js where the data is parsed to create a 2D game board
-- The purpose of the game is to:
+* The purpose of the game is to:
-    i) add dirt to the 2D grid and then ii) direct the hoover to clean up the dirt
+    * add dirt to the 2D grid and then
+    * direct the hoover to clean up the dirt
-- The game has been designed according to OOP principles that uses class structure to organise the code
+* The game has been designed according to OOP principles that uses class structure to organise the code

 ## How to run program
 - Clone this repository and cd robotic-hoover/src